rackerlabs/docs-cloud-servers/rst/devguide/api-operations/extensions/get-retrieve-list-of-ip-addresses-associated-with-a-server-servers-server-id-ip-associations.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

+.. _get-retrieve-list-of-ip-addresses-associated-with-a-server-servers-server-id-ip-associations:

-Retrieve list of ip addresses associated with a server
+Retrieve list of IP addresses associated with a server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::